 That's for the what-I-saw part.
 As for what I created...
 As I said, the local cycling scene was inspiring — I was amazed at how the bikes form an integral part of the city, so I decided to make the city out of bikes; particularly, out of locally sourced discarded bike tires.

 The artwork is based on a tourist map of the city centre, which is then scaled up.
-The streets are made out of different tires according to width to match the streets' hierarchy; the river that flows through is marked by an exposed blue puncture-protecting belt.
+The streets are made out of different tires with their width matching the streets' hierarchy, and the river that flows through is marked by an exposed blue puncture-protecting belt.

 But it wasn't all.
 I also ended up making another piece from spares: